-Elaine V. Tholen (Director) was appointed by the Virginia Soil and Water Conservation Board in April 2017 to fulfill the remaining term in an elected Director position.
+Elaine V. Tholen (Treasurer) was appointed by the Virginia Soil and Water Conservation Board in April 2017 to fulfill the remaining term in an elected Director position.
+She is the chair of NVSWCD's Finance Committee and the VASWCD's Education Committee.
 She has BS in Science Education from the University of Wisconsin-Madison and taught middle school and high school field biology, life sciences, chemistry and physical sciences.
 For seven years, Elaine worked for Fairfax County Public Schools and developed the FCPS district-wide, preK-12 program (Get2Green) to promote environmental stewardship among students and staff.
 She formalized regional and national partnerships to provide tools to schools to create student driven environmental action and coordinated efforts across instruction, facilities, food and nutrition, etc. to streamline procedures and support to schools and developed and implemented professional development programs for teachers and administrators.
 Tholen also holds a MBA from the University of Maryland-College Park.
 Elaine is an avid alpine hiker, backpacker and mountain biker.
 Email Elaine Tholen.

 Gerald (Jerry) O. Peters (Secretary) is an elected Director and has served on the NVSWCD Board since March 2015.
 Peters was first appointed by the Virginia Soil and Water Conservation Board in March 2015 to fulfill the remaining term in an elected Director position and then elected in November 2015 for a term that began in January 2016.
 Peters has been an Associate Director since 2009 and has represented NVSWCD on the Fairfax County Tree Commission since 2012.
 Peters is retired after a 30-year long career as an environmental scientist and engineer, including being the first full-time employee of the Occoquan Watershed Monitoring Laboratory in 1972.
 His extensive professional background has led, in retirement, to a focus on natural resource stewardship.
 To support the education of others in Fairfax County, Peters is a Certified Master Naturalist and member of the Basic Training Committee of the Fairfax Chapter of the Virginia Master Naturalist program.
 Email Jerry Peters.

 Adria Bordas (Director-Extension) is an appointed Director and has served in the position reserved for a Virginia Cooperative Extension Agent on the NVSWCD Board since 2002.
+She is the chair of NVSWCD's Technical Review Committee.
 Bordas is the Fairfax County Unit Coordinator and Horticulture Extension Agent.
 In this capacity, she focuses on several diverse program areas which include pest detection and diagnosis of plant and insect problems, water quality and nutrient management, and invasive pest management.
 She is an Education Advisor and member of the Board of Directors of the Northern Virginia Landscape and Nurserymen's Association and facilitates two Master Gardener Volunteer programs in Fairfax County.
 Email Adria Bordas.